Michael A. Cohen

 Characterizing the bandwidth of perceptual awareness

 What is the capacity and resolution of perceptual experience?
 How much information do we perceive in the world around us?
-What are the neural mechanisms that differentiate subconscious from conscious processing?
-To answer these questions, I use a combination of psychophysics, computational imaging, and neuroimaging.
+To answer these questions, I use a combination of standard psychophysics, virtual reality, and computational modeling.

 The limits of color awareness during active, real-world vision.
 Cohen et al. Proc Natl Acad Sci USA (2020)